cybertraining-dsc/fa20-523-337/project/project.md

 **Figure 7:** GeoNetwork City

 **GeoNetwork-Country:** Customers from US are way ahead of other customers from different countries.
-May be this could be due to the fact that online store data that was provided to us was pulled from US Google Play Store (Possible BIAS!!!).
+May be this could be due to the fact that online store data that was provided was pulled from US Google Play Store (Possible BIAS!).

 ![GeoNetwork-Country](https://github.com/cybertraining-dsc/fa20-523-337/raw/main/project/images/geo_network_country.png)

 **Figure 8:** GeoNetwork Country

-**GeoNetwork-Region:** We are already aware that majority of the customers are from US, so America region tops the list.
+**GeoNetwork-Region:** It is already known that majority of the customers are from US, so America region tops the list.

 ![GeoNetwork-Region](https://github.com/cybertraining-dsc/fa20-523-337/raw/main/project/images/geo_network_continent.png)